rrkas/learning-1-c-cpp/c/exercises/02-conditional/write-program/readme.md

 1. Find the absolute value of a number entered through the keyboard.
 1. Given three points (x1, y1), (x2, y2) and (x3, y3), write a program to check if all the three points fall on one straight line.
 1. Given the coordinates (x, y) of a center of a circle and it’s radius, write a program which will determine whether a point lies inside the circle, on the circle or outside the circle.
+1. Write a program which to find the grace marks for a student using switch.
+The user should enter the class obtained by the student and the number of subjects he has failed in.
+    - If the student gets first class and the number of subjects he failed in is greater than 3, then he does not get any grace.
+If the number of subjects he failed in is less than or equal to 3 then the grace is of 5 marks per subject.
+    - If the student gets second class and the number of subjects he failed in is greater than 2, then he does not get any grace.
+If the number of subjects he failed in is less than or equal to 2 then the grace is of 4 marks per subject.
+    - If the student gets third class and the number of subjects he failed in is greater than 1, then he does not get any grace.
+If the number of subjects he failed in is equal to 1 then the grace is of 5 marks per subject